 Here are the local qualifying rules and the local format for the Houston Poetry Slam open season.

-1. Regular season qualifying slams will occur with a minimum of two poets, two teams, but sixteen contestants max.
+1. Regular season qualifying slams will occur with a minimum of two poets, two teams.

 Round 1: A,B

 Round 3: A,B

 3. Sixteen individual contestants will compete in 4 back-to-back bouts, 4 poets per bout in the 1st round.
 The highest scoring poets from each bout goes to the second round of two back-to-back bouts, 4 poets per bout, top 4 poets per bout go to the third and final round.
 Individual scores accumulate.

 4. Placing 1st earns four ranking points.
 Placing 2nd earns two ranking points.
 Total accumulated scores determines lead within a ranking group.

 5. A grand slam may be held to break ties.